mbaumer/us_hep_funding/docs/_states/IA.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  139  NSF MPS grants, totalling  $22,913,010.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+139 NSF MPS grants, totalling $22,913,010.00

                                                Amount ($)
 Institution
 UNIVERSITY OF IOWA, THE                          10206615